lacintadiez/BioPhysics_Project_2025/README.md

      - **Moderate stabilizers:** orange

 4. **Destabilizing Residues**
-   - Residues with a destabilizing energetic effect were displayed in a separate view.
+   - Residues with a destabilizing energetic effect were displayed in a separate view (yellow)
    - These residues highlight regions where mutations may reduce local stability or alter interactions at the interface.

 ### Representation Details